What is Where in Niue?

 A large grassy parking area in the village gives access to the Matapa Chasm Sea Track, the Talava Arches Sea Track, as well as the sea track to the Hikutavake Pools – all of which are described in the 10 Best Sea Tracks on the West Coast of Niue.

 A tiny village on the north coast of the island, Toi most consists of agricultural land.

 There is a dirt road leading to the Toi Sea Track.
-However, it is not suitable for rental cars.
+However, it was overgrown the last time our team checked providing no access.
 A bike trail on the Falepipi Bush Road is also accessible from Toi.

 Namukulu, on the northwest coast of the island, might have the smallest population, but it is a hotspot for tourists.